hirokiden/robo-advisor/README.md

 The following code completes this process:

-a) The dictionary keys from "Time Series (Daily)" is convereted to list format
+a) The dictionary keys from "Time Series (Daily)" is converted to list format

 dates_list = list(parsed_response["Time Series (Daily)"].keys()) # convert the dates dictionary keys into list format